 You’ll need containers to hold all those delicious road trip snacks.
 We’ve tried a lot of versions over the years, we like these Rubbermaid snack containers.

 Cutlery Set & Bottle Opener

 Ohhh the hours I have spent trying to open a bottle of wine without a bottle opener!
 Many youtube videos later (with a shoe? really?)
 I just barely managed.
 But I learned it’s always better to be prepared!

 A cutlery set means you can grab some coleslaw or potato salad for a picnic and not worry about how you are going to eat it.
 It also means cutting that delicious donut into equal pieces to share.

-*Updated, we got two sets of travel utensil sets from Shell & Turtle– they are absolutely beautiful.
-At 9 oz per set, they are not as lightweight as I would like, but I think they will hold up well.
+We got two sets of metal travel utensil sets– they are absolutely beautiful.
+At 9 oz per set, they are not as lightweight as I would like, but feel great and hold up well.

 We also picked up a bamboo set in one of the national park stores that won’t set off metal detectors.